Skip to Main Content

 • The Human Microbiome Project (HMP)

-The NIH HMP is one of several international efforts designed to take advantage of large scale, high through multi ‘omics analyses to study the microbiome in human health.
+The NIH HMP is one of several international efforts designed to take advantage of large-scale, high-throughput multi‘omics analyses to study the microbiome in human health.
 As a community resource program, the HMP is a partner in an international collaboration to generate rich, comprehensive, and publicly available datasets of the microbiome.
-This information will be available worldwide for use by investigators and others in efforts to understand and improve human health.
+This information is available worldwide for use by investigators and others in efforts to understand and improve human health.